OFF THE BEATEN PATH

 THE ACROBATS OF THE OCEAN

-On this voyage, we are almost guaranteed sightings of Spinner dophins who live in these waters in large pods numbering dozens, even hundreds and sometimes thousands.
-They are best-known for their extraordinary acrobatic skills - including jumping, flipping and spinning multiple times in a single leap (as many as seven spins per second.)
-Marine biologists believe they do this for a number of reasons: icluding courtship, communicating location and direction, showing their dominance, shaking off sucker fish, and porribly just for the sheer fun of it.
+On this voyage, we are almost guaranteed sightings of spinner dolphins who live in these waters in large pods numbering dozens, even hundreds and sometimes thousands.
+They are best-known for their extraordinary acrobatic skills—including jumping, flipping, and spinning multiple times in a single leap (as many as seven spins per jump).
+Marine biologists believe they do this for a number of reasons: including courtship, communicating location and direction, showing dominance, shaking off sucker fish, and possibly just for the sheer fun of it.

 SIGNATURE EXPERIENCE: